galaxyproject/ansible-pulsar/README.md

           galaxy_manage_mutable_setup: no
           galaxy_manage_database: no

-Install Pulsar with directory separation, systemd service configuration, webless mode and communication via a message queue into a Centos7 host:
+Install Pulsar into a Centos7 host with directory and privilege separation, systemd service configuration, webless mode and communication via a message queue:

     - hosts: pulsarservers
       vars: